-Lynchburg College has chosen Hayward Guenard, a student development professional who worked at LC for more than a decade earlier in his career, as the new vice president and dean for student development.
+University of Lynchburg has chosen Hayward Guenard, a student development professional who worked at LC for more than a decade earlier in his career, as the new vice president and dean for student development.

 Beginning May 15, Guenard will return to campus and work on a transition with John Eccles, who is retiring as vice president and dean at the end of June.

 Dr. Kenneth R. Garren, president, announced Guenard’s appointment this week.
-“Hayward brings a special love to Lynchburg College,” he said.
+“Hayward brings a special love to University of Lynchburg,” he said.
 “Please join me in welcoming and extending best wishes to Hayward and his family.”

 From 1991 to 2003, Guenard served LC in posts that included associate dean of students, assistant dean of students, and director of student activities and leadership programs.
 Since then, he has directed residence life at both Indiana University-Purdue University, Indianapolis and, most recently, Nicholls State University.